 I want you to know that these persons are not necessarily over-sharing.
 They are what you say will remain with you, and what they say will remain with you.
 It’s easier to serve in this capacity when we know and care for the person who is struggling so I want to focus on how you can help someone you know hardly.

-You can serve in this capacity by:
+You can use your spiritual gift in this capacity by:

 Listening actively – it may seem strange that someone you don’t know starts counting their life story but getting over the weirdness.
 Be sure that you do not show on your face.
 Pay attention to what the person is saying and make the appropriate responses so they understand that you are listening.